- Sat 02 September 2023

 This stage starts from the app-pre stage and it installs all remaining dependencies using poetry.
 It looks like the app stage, but with a few changes:

-1. We install development dependencies such as git, sudo, wget and iputils-ping.
-We do this because we may want to be able to install additional software after connecting to the container.
+git,sudo,wgetandiputils-ping.
+We do this because we may want to be able to install additional software after connecting to the container. - We install extra python dependencies for development purposes.
+We do this by adding a

 # ---------------------------------------------------------------------------- #